top 0

 Make some furry friends

-Cat cafés are generally a bit hit-or-miss—some are more like cafés with a shop cat, while others are a little cramped for the feline populations they house.
-Lay your concerns to rest at Cat Jungle, a spacious and clean cat café with a giant outdoor terrace (for human guests only, of course!) and a well-behaved crew of adorable kitties.
-And best of all, many of the cats are available for adoption—which we’re sure is welcome news for anyone who has formed bonds with cat café moggies in the past.
+Cat cafés are generally a bit hit-or-miss—some are more like cafés with a shop cat, while others are a little cramped for the feline populations housed.
+Lay your concerns to rest at Catfe, a spacious and clean cat café complete with an Instagrammable swing seat table (open for both humans and felines to laze upon) and a well-behaved crew of adorable kitties.
+Many of the cats are up for adoption—which we’re sure is welcome news for anyone who has formed bonds with cat-café moggies in the past.
+Catfe also occasionally operates free-of-charge to attract more visitors when cats are in need of adopting, so make sure you check its Facebook page to see if any special events are coming up.

 Where to shop